 Benefit Option - A prescription drug plan offered by a Plan Sponsor to retirees.

-CMS' RDS Center - CMS' RDS Call Center that handles all incoming calls and written inquiries about the RDS Program.
+CMS' RDS Center - CMS' RDS Virtual Help Desk that handles all incoming written inquiries about the RDS Program.
+Refer to the Contact Us page of the RDS Program Website for contact information.

 Coordination of Benefits (COB) Contractor - A third-party company contracted with CMS to consolidate the activities that support the collection, management, and reporting of other insurance coverage of Medicare beneficiaries.
 A Voluntary Data Sharing Agreement (VDSA) can be set up to exchange retiree data with CMS’ RDS Center.